Multi-Winner Voting with Approval Preferences: Proportionality

 In \Cref{ex:proportionality}, picking an outcome that is intuitively proportional is easy due to a very specific structure of voters' approval sets---each two approval sets are either the same or disjoint.
 Finding a proportional committee in the general case, when any two approval sets can arbitrarily overlap, is by far less straightforward, and to some extent ambiguous.
 Several approaches that allow one to formally reason about proportionality have been proposed in the literature.

-The goal of this section is to review these approaches and to identify ABC rules which can be considered proportional. \Cref{tab:proportionaliy_summary} provides an overview of this analysis; the corresponding concepts are explained in this section.
+The goal of this chapter is to discuss the many faces of proportional representation.
+Proportionality, at its core, is a notion of fairness that grants smaller and larger groups of voters a fair consideration of their preferences.\footnote{The concept of proportionality also finds application beyond voting, such as proportional clustering in machine learning \cite{DBLP:conf/icml/ChenFLM19,DBLP:conf/icalp/Micha020}.} The concrete definitions of what proportionality exactly means, however, differ.
+In this chapter, we review the main approaches to proportionality and identify ABC rules which can be considered proportional. \Cref{tab:proportionality_summary} and \Cref{fig:relation_between_proportionality_concepts} provide an overview of this analysis; the corresponding concepts are explained in this chapter.

+But before we delve into this topic, let us answer the question why proportionality has such a prominent place in this book.
+The main reason is that this reflects the attention this topic has received.
+Since 2015, when \citet{justifiedRepresentation} first introduced (extended) justified representation (\Cref{sec:cohesive_groups}), there has been rapid progress in the understanding of proportionality in ABC elections.
+This progress has been along two trajectories: (i) defining stronger and stronger proportionality properties and (ii) finding (computationally tractable) ABC rules satisfying these properties.
+In many situations, a proportional committee corresponds to a fair selection of candidates.
+Thus, this line of research can be viewed as the search for a maximally fair ABC voting rule.
+The following sections (\Cref{sec:apportionment,sec:cohesive_groups,sec:laminar,sec:the_core}) provide an overview of this exciting endeavour.

+However, non-proportional rules are certainly also relevant and even necessary in many applications.
+For example, when shortlisting candidates for a prize, we may want to select the ``best'' candidates without considerations of a proportional selection.
+Or if we want to form a group that deliberates a topic, we would like to include as many diverse opinions as possible and thus we do not give a higher weight to popular opinions.
+In general, much less work has been done on analysing and understanding non-proportional rules and this topic deserves much more attention.
+In \Cref{sec:degressive_and_regressive_proportionality}, we summarise the existing literature and discuss concepts of ``non-proportionality''.

+The two final sections of this chapter are dedicated to the interplay of proportionality and strategyproofness (\Cref{sec:prop_external_attributes}) and considerations of proportionality when candidates have external attributes (\Cref{sec:proportionality_and_strategyproofness}).